golang/exp/apidiff/README.md

 ```
 ### Type Literal Compatibility

-Only four kinds of types can differ compatibly: defined types, structs,
+Only five kinds of types can differ compatibly: defined types, structs,
-interfaces and channels.
-We only consider the compatibility of the last three
+interfaces, channels and numeric types.
+We only consider the compatibility of
-when they are the underlying type of a defined type.
-See "Compatibility, Types
+the last four when they are the underlying type of a defined type.
+See
-and Names" for a rationale.
+"Compatibility, Types and Names" for a rationale.

 We justify the compatibility rules by enumerating all the ways a type
 can be used, and by showing that the allowed changes cannot break any code that